kafkanetes/minikan/README.md

 	kubectl apply -R -f ./manifests/
 	kubectl describe deploy/kan-kafka-1

-Inspect logs and observer the work of containers.
+After playing the manifests, you might want to inspect logs and observe the work of containers.
+There should be no visible errors.

 ### Connecting to kafka